ahazem/ruby-conf-18-notes/day-2/cache-is-king-get-the-most-bang-for-your-buck-from-ruby.md

 Explains how they fixed it.

+_I probably stopped talking notes at this point to focus on the talk._

 Recommendations:

 ![Recommendations](../media/cache-is-king-get-the-most-bang-for-your-buck.jpeg)
-_Sorry about the angle!_ ()
+_Sorry about the angle!_ (a better version can be seen [here](https://twitter.com/OmbuLabs/status/1062863469408477185))

-- Process in bulk
+- Process in Bulk: if your data can be processed together, it's always going to be faster.
-- Hash cache is always going to be faster than Redis.
+- Hash Cache: is always going to be faster (than Redis, for instance).
-- Framework cache (know your gems: octopus sharding)
+- Framework cache (know your gems): understand how your gems are working and configured.
-- Database Guards
+- Database Guards: prevent useless datastore hits.
-- Remove data store hits
+- Remove Datastore Hits: building on the previous points, sometimes you want to find ways to use Ruby to replace your datastore hits, sometimes you want to use Ruby to prevent useless datastore hits.
+In other times, you just need to straight up remove the datastore hits you now longer need.

 Talk ends.